 Self-affirmations vs God-centered affirmations

-Instead, I believe in “self-tarbiyah and accountability”, “knowing of the true self and its nature”, “loving the self through doing what Pleases Allah only, which is the ultimate formula for self-care” and “standing in front of the mirror, morning and night, saying “oh Allah beautify my character like you beautified my physical appearance”, a beautiful appearance, by the way, is actually a given no matter how one looks like, although we were told otherwise.
+Instead of self-affirmation, I believe in “self-tarbiyah and accountability”, “knowing of the true self and its nature”, “loving the self through doing what Pleases Allah only, which is the ultimate formula for self-care” and “standing in front of the mirror, morning and night, saying “oh Allah beautify my character like you beautified my physical appearance”, a beautiful appearance, by the way, is actually a given no matter how one looks like, although we were told otherwise.

-Filter out the un-Islamic
+Filter out the un-Islamic Self-Affirmation

-This stuff doesn’t sit right with me and it never did because I consciously try to make sure that the source of all knowledge I learn and teach comes from the teachings of Islam only, the only source I fully trust and can with certainty say the only perfect source of knowledge.
+This self-affirmation stuff doesn’t sit right with me and it never did because I consciously try to make sure that the source of all knowledge I learn and teach comes from the teachings of Islam only, the only source I fully trust and can with certainty say the only perfect source of knowledge.
 Anything that goes against that even by a small measure; we have a duty to filter out, not live it or help teach it to others.

 And this should be the case in every profession.
 Not everything you were taught at university or through courses with all “evidence-based research” will always be right.
 This is a fact.
 The only complete and beneficial source of knowledge for humanity till the end of times is Islam; and we need to continue to learn our deen so we can make it the standard, the foundation and the measure by all that we do.

-Daily du’a and remembrance
+Daily remembrance v Self-Affirmations

 In Islam; we are actually told to “seek refuge from the evils of one’s nafs and desires”